A new approach to rational stable parametrized homotopy theory: From spectra of retractive Lie algebras to spectra of Lie modules

 \begin{rem} As in the non-complete context, note that semifree resolutions can be chosen to be surjective if desired.
 Indeed, any semifree resolution $ (A\otimesc W,d)\stackrel{\simeq}{\to} R$ can be extended to a surjective one

 in the obvious way. \end{rem}

 We equip $\cdgma$ with the {\em projective model structure} in which weak equivalences and fibrations are quasi-isomorphisms and surjections.
-For the following result, we refer to \cite[\S3.2]{barmayriehl}, which presents a version of the well-known uncompleted counterpart, and whose particular proof can be readily adapted to the complete setting.
+For the following result, we refer to \cite[\S3.2]{barmayriehl}, which presents a version of the well-known uncompleted counterpart, and whose particular proof adapts to the complete setting.

 \begin{proposition} For any filtered dga $A$, the category $\cdgma$ is proper and combinatorial. $\square$ \end{proposition}

 This structure is cofibrantly generated by the sets

 of cofibrations and trivial cofibrations, respectively, where $w_n$ is a cycle of degree $n$ and $du_{n+1}=w_n$.
 Any semifree resolution of a complete $A$-module is, in particular, a cofibrant replacement.
 Moreover, by \ref{semifreer} and Remark \ref{surjective}, the class of semifree $A$-modules forms a set of compact objects that generates $\cdgma$ by colimits.